 Implementation: Relies on a standby system for continuous data replication from the primary system, facilitating swift recovery and operational resumption with minimal impact.

-These strategies play distinct roles in AS400 system protection, highlighting their importance in comprehensive IT planning.
+These strategies play distinct roles that go a long way towards building a robust AS400 disaster recover plan, highlighting their importance in comprehensive IT planning.

 AS400 Backup Strategies